-Halo styles offer a unique spin on engagement rings, creating a larger appearance and a more personalized, custom style.
+The halo ring setting offers a unique spin on engagement rings, creating a larger appearance and a more personalized, custom style.
 Do you want to make an impression with your engagement ring?

 Are you drawn to the glitz and glamour of engagement rings worn by celebrities and royalty?
 Or maybe you're trying to make a big statement with a small budget?
 A halo engagement ring could be just the style for you.

-The history of the halo
+The History of the Halo Style Ring

 If a colorful engagement ring is something you've been dreaming about, look into a more vibrant gemstone pavé.
 Whether it's a colorless stone surrounded by sapphire or vice versa, your engagement ring is sure to stand out.

 White gold and platinum are the two most common metals for halo bands, but the possibilities are endless.
-Rose gold, which is becoming more and more popular, can give rings a vintage feel and it can be used to enhance complimentary gemstones such as pink morganite.
+Rose gold can give rings a vintage feel and it can be used to enhance complementary gemstones such as pink morganite.